Pandora: Metaconsole: Documentation en: Visualization

 The monitor view is a table with information about the Instance monitors.

-The modules that are shown are restricted by the ACLs permissions and by the permissions by Tags that the user would have.
+The modules that are shown are restricted by the ACL permissions and by the permissions by Tags that the user may have.

 It could be filtered by: